-This guide details ways to organize, manage, and share your data to increase impact and ensure research reproducibility, and help meet journal and funder data sharing requirements.
+This guide details ways to organize, manage, and share your research data to increase impact and ensure research reproducibility, and help meet journal and funder data sharing requirements.
 Research data management has become an important skill required of researchers as funding agencies and journal publishers increasingly implement data sharing policies.

 One of the grand challenges of data-intensive science is to facilitate knowledge discovery by assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows.
 The FAIR Data Principles are a set of guiding principles to make data Findable, Accessible, Interoperable, and Re-usable.